 Place old botanical- and garden-theme postcards inside recycled glass jars for a whimsical Mother's Day gift.
 Put a handful of pretty pink snapdragons, or another flower on hand, into a small vase and slide the vase into the glass jar.

 A mass of pink ranunculuses offers a sweet counterpoint to its rustic country container.
 Individual cans make arranging easy.
 Cut stems short, and place a small bunch in each can with water.

 Mother's Day flower arrangements aren't just about the petals and blooms.
 Leaves and stems have their place as well!
 A bundle of snowball viburnum's flowering branches in a vase is a simply gorgeous arrangement.

 Spice of Life

-For the chef, a marble mortar plays host to a small clutch of orange-yellow ranunculus.
+If Mom's a chef, a marble mortar can play host to a small clutch of orange-yellow ranunculuses.
 Cut the stems to 6 inches, and arrange them in a low, tight dome.
-Tie a gift tag around the pestle.
+Tie the gift tag around the pestle.